-Cold Shower Before Bed: Will It Help Me Sleep?
+A Cold Shower Before Bed: Will It Help Me Sleep?

 Is taking a shower part of your before-bed routine?
 You're not alone.
 In fact, researchers celebrate this habit for helping regulate body temperature, stimulate blood flow, and get you to sleep faster.
 But a cold shower before bed?
 Well, that move isn't quite as popular.
-And researchers have had a hard time providing it to be quite as beneficial as taking a hot shower before bed.
-So, why would someone choose to take a cold shower before hitting the sack?
-Read on below to find out.

 Benefits of Showering Before Bed

 Incorporating a shower into your bedtime routine provides a few different benefits.
-For one, it helps you establish a routine, which can contribute to a more consistent sleep pattern.
+For one, it helps you establish a regime, which can contribute to a more consistent sleep pattern.
 If you take a shower every night before winding down, your brain will eventually start to interpret that action as a signal to sleep.

 There's also the more obvious benefit of getting you clean and comfortable before crawling into bed.
 This helps reduce the buildup of sweat, dirt, body oils, and dead skin on your bedding.